Mining Case Study: Using LiDAR to Create 3D Models

 Using this technology, Darling gathered billions of precise and accurate data points.
 In total, it took the Darling teams over 700 setups to successfully capture this volume of data.

-All the data was registered in Leica Cyclone to produce the 3D as-built models that were needed for this project.
+All the data was registered in Leica Cyclone to produce the as-built digital twins that were needed for this project.

 Summary

-Darling Geomatics’ 3D as-built models were used for engineering purposes, providing future contractors with critical measurements and information necessary to complete the upgrades, retrofits and repairs required to successfully restart the mill.
+Darling Geomatics’ as-built digital twins were used for engineering purposes, providing future contractors with critical measurements and information necessary to complete the upgrades, retrofits and repairs required to successfully restart the mill.

 One of the largest Darling projects to date, this mega-project of onsite scanning was completed in eight days with approximately three months of data processing, modeling, and analysis to complete the project.
 Using LiDAR technology, Darling Geomatics captured all necessary data without risking human safety, and delivered highly accurate data that was used to return this facility to full operations.